ue4plugins/StreetMap/README.md

 ### Street Map Assets

-When you **import an OSM** file, the plugin will create a new **Street Map asset** to represent the map data in UE4.
+When you **import an OSM** file, the plugin will create a new **Street Map asset** to represent the map data in UE.
 You can assign these to **Street Map Components**, or directly interact with the map data in C++ code.

 Roads are imported with *full connectivity data*!
 This means you can design your own navigation algorithms pretty easily.

-OpenStreetMap positional data is stored in *geographic coordinates* (latitude and longitude), but UE4 doesn't support that coordinate system natively.
-That is, we can't easily deal with spherical worlds in UE4 currently.
+OpenStreetMap positional data is stored in *geographic coordinates* (latitude and longitude), but UE doesn't support that coordinate system natively.
+That is, we can't easily deal with spherical worlds in UE currently.
 So during the import process, we project all map coordinates to a flat 2D plane.

-The OSM data is imported at double precision, but we truncate everything to single precision floating point before saving our UE4 street map asset.
+The OSM data is imported at double precision, but we truncate everything to single precision floating point before saving our UE street map asset.
 If you're planning to work with enormous map data sets at runtime, you'll need to modify this.

 ### Street Map Components